 Tortoise and turtle - reptilian, shelled, withdraw-able heads, shy

-There are no other species within our genus 'Homo', but about 40,000 ears ago there was another species called the Neanderthals, Homo neanderthalensis.
-The Neanderthals are thought to be stockier, with shorter limbs and a larger chest and nose.
+There are no other species within our genus 'Homo', but about 40,000 years ago there was another species called the Neanderthals, Homo neanderthalensis.
+The Neanderthals are thought to have been stockier, with shorter limbs and a larger chest and nose.
 Imagine a whole other species of 'Homo'.
 What features might they have and what could you call them?